OpenAgentsInc/onyx/docs/chatbar.md

 ### Height Behavior
 - Input field should dynamically resize based on content in both expanded and collapsed states
-- Minimum height of 50px (including padding)
+- Container uses minHeight: 50px with 8px vertical padding
-- Maximum height of 300px (including padding)
+- Input area uses minHeight: 34px
-- Content height maximum of 240px
+- Content maximum height of 240px
 - Height changes should be smooth and maintain layout
 - Same height behavior whether keyboard is shown or hidden